Teaching focuses on what is taught.

 The teacher teaches in one way for the whole class, and all students are expected to learn in that way.

 The teacher works with the student to decide how the student will learn the material.

 Teachers and students work together to set individual learning goals.
 Each student gets to make choices about how to accomplish personal goals.
-The aim to is to have the student understand how she learns and become an “expert learner.”
+The aim to is to have each student understand how they learn best and become an “expert learner.”

 The classroom has a fixed setup.